dothidden/writeups/content/unbreakable_2024/sat1sf1.md

 On a closer inspection, we notice that we're dealing with a logical formula where the unknown terms are the characters of the flag.
 If it's satisfiable, the model for this formula should be unique, and should correspond to our flag.
-After an upsolvig session and some discord hints, we came up with a simpler solution based on the Z3 SMT solver [^z3].
+After an upsolving session and some discord hints, we came up with a simpler solution based on the Z3 SMT solver [^z3].
 We build the formula in the z3 format and then find a model for it.
 A partial solution can be checked out below.